 Prepare the topping: In a bowl, beat the egg whites until medium peaks form.
 Fold in 1 cup of confectioners’ sugar, the amaretti and both flours.
 Drizzle on top of the dough, and set aside to rise for the fourth time, until the dough fills the mold and holds shallow indentations.

 Sprinkle with the almonds, and dust with ¼ cup confectioners’ sugar.
 Bake in the oven for 30 minutes.
 Reduce the oven temperature to 350°F, and bake for an additional 30 minutes.
 Remove from the oven, and set aside to cool.
 To serve, dust with more confectioners’ sugar, and sprinkle with coarse sugar.

 Tagged with: #ITALIAN FOOD

 Swide will take you on a gustative journey of Italy’s regions through their typical dishes, one recipe at the thanks to La Cucina Italiana.
-This week we are headed to Umbria, Italy’s central landlocked region, to teach you how to make tagliatelle with wild boar ragu.
+This week we are headed to the stomach of Italy: Emilia Romagna, to teach you how to make the iconic ragu alla bolognese.